How to Soothe a Crying Baby

 14. Wear your baby in a carrier.
 Place your baby in a carrier, and walk around the house as you do chores, or go for a walk outside.
 The motion and closeness to you may help your baby feel secure.

-15. Have your baby suck on her thumb or a pacifier.
+15. Have your baby suck on their thumb or a pacifier.
 Some babies find the sucking motion soothing.
 Giving your little one a pacifier, for example, can help soothe your baby when it's not feeding time yet.
 Just keep in mind that if you're breastfeeding, you should wait until your baby is at least 1 month old before offering a pacifier.
 Don’t force the pacifier if your baby doesn't like it or want it.

 Advice for Parents: How to Cope When Your Baby Cries

-During these times it's important not take your baby's cries personally.
+During these times it's important not to take your baby's cries personally.
 You haven’t done anything wrong and you’re not a bad parent.
 Remember, it's normal for babies to cry as a way to communicate their needs and even just to let off steam.

 6 Coping Strategies for Parents